kaby76/AntlrVSIX/README.md

 ## New in v4.0:

-* Compiler symbol table implementation added.
+* Symbol table implementation added.
 Workspace implementation added.
-Intellisense pop-up gives definitions.
+Symbol definitions added to Intellisense pop-ups.

 ## New in v3.0: